 If you have experienced sexual violence many areas of your life are impacted, including health, relationships, work and finances.
 Sexual assault response teams (SARTs) are a network of professionals who help survivors navigate and connect to available community resources.

 These response teams include professionals from law enforcement, health care, legal services and victim advocacy.
 They offer confidential support 24/7.
-The team helps survivors connect with services like counselling, legal advocacy and long-term support.
+The team helps survivors connect with services like counseling, legal advocacy and long-term support.

 Seek medical attention